-Top 7 Reasons Customers Return Merchandise & How You Can Prevent It
+Top 7 Reasons a Customer Returns Merchandise & How You Can Prevent It

 Why do customers return merchandise?
-Sometimes it's obvious…sometimes not.
+Sometimes the reason for a customer return is obvious…but sometimes not.

 There are as many different reasons as there are different customers, but understanding consumer behavior can be the difference between a great entrepreneurial success story and failure.